Article Table Of Contents

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 187 cities.

 We then calculated the HHI for each city by finding the racial breakdown of a city in percent terms, squaring them, and then adding the squares together.
 This left us with scores ranging from 2,997 (Norri) to 9,795 (Economy).

 Finally, we ranked each city based on the HHI with a lower score being more diverse than a high score.
-Norri took the distinction of being the most diverse, while Bangor was the least diverse city.
+Norri took the distinction of being the most diverse, while Economy was the least diverse city.
 You can download the data here.

 Read on for more information on how the cities in Pennsylvania ranked for diversity or, for a more general take on diversity in america, head over to our ranking of the most diverse cities in America.